susam/inwee/README.md

 Without InWee
 -------------
-Everything that can be done with InWee can be done without it, although it can be a little clumsy for same cases.
+Everything that can be done with InWee can be done without it, although it can be a little clumsy for some cases.
 This section is written for those who do not want to use InWee but do what can be done with InWee by working directly with WeeChat's FIFO pipe or WeeChat's `/exec` command.
 WeeChat's FIFO pipe is located at ~/.weechat by default and named as